esmurphy7/interviews/codesignal/banking-system/readme.md

 - Returns None if `account_id` doesn’t exist.
 - Returns None if `account_id` has insufficient funds to perform the payment.
 - `top_spenders` should now also account for the total amount of money withdrawn from accounts.
 - The waiting period for cashback is 24 hours, equal to 24 * 60 * 60 * 1000 = 86400000 milliseconds (the unit for timestamps).
-So, cashback will be processed at timestamp timestamp + 86400000.
+So, cashback will be processed at timestamp `timestamp + 86400000`.
 - When it's time to process cashback for a withdrawal, the amount must be refunded to the account before any other transactions are performed at the relevant timestamp.

 `get_payment_status(self, timestamp: int, account_id: str, payment: str) -> str | None` — should return the status of the payment transaction for the given payment.
 Specifically: